Annotated CHF Unemployment Rate chart showing the latest reading, previous decision, and release context.

 What Unemployment Rate Measures

-The Unemployment Rate is a pivotal macroeconomic indicator that quantifies the percentage of the total labor force that is jobless but actively seeking employment.
-In Switzerland, this data is typically compiled and reported by the State Secretariat for Economic Affairs (SECO).
+The Unemployment Rate is a crucial economic indicator that quantifies the percentage of the total labor force that is unemployed but actively seeking employment.
 It is calculated by dividing the number of unemployed individuals by the total labor force (which includes both employed and unemployed individuals) and multiplying the result by 100.
+In Switzerland, this vital statistic is primarily reported by the State Secretariat for Economic Affairs (SECO), providing an official and comprehensive overview of the nation's employment landscape.

 Recent Trend Analysis